Menachem Mendel Schneerson: Messianism

-Schneerson had a passion and desire to raise awareness of the coming of the Messiah.
-Many of his admirers hoped he would be revealed as the Messiah during his life.
-They pointed to traditional Jewish theology, which teaches that in every generation, there is one person who is worthy of being the Messiah, and if God deems the time right, he will be revealed by God as such.
+Schneerson was passionate about raising awareness of the coming of the Messiah.
+Many of his admirers hoped he would be revealed as the Messiah during his life and many still believe he is alive.
+They pointed to traditional Jewish theology, which teaches that in every generation there is one person who is worthy of being the Messiah, and if God deems the time right, he will be revealed.
 Schneerson's supporters have claimed that many Jews felt that if there was indeed a person worthy of such stature, it was Schneerson.

-Although Schneerson constantly objected to any talk that he could be the Messiah, this notion sparked controversy, particularly among those unfamiliar with these traditional teachings.
+Although Schneerson never explicitly said that he was the Messiah, he did hint to it in his talks, and throughout the years 1993-1994 he encouraged the singing of Yechi (which ascribes the status of Messiah to Schneerson) at almost every opportunity in which he appeared before the public, and according to Schneerson's longtime secretary, Rabbi Yehuda Leib Groner, Schneerson approved of the use of the title "Melech Hamoshiach" ("King Messiah") in connection with his name, this notion of Schneerson being Messiah, however, sparked controversy, particularly among those unfamiliar with these traditional teachings.
 Detractors criticized a children's song with the words "We want moshiach (the messiah) now / We don't want to wait", that Schneerson commended.
-Since Schneerson's passing, the Messianic movement has largely shrunk, although some followers still believe him to be the Messiah.
-The Chabad umbrella organization, Agudas Chasidei Chabad, has condemned Messianic behavior, stating that it defies the expressed wishes of Schneerson.

 Global positions

 United States

 Schneerson spoke of the position of the United States as a world superpower, and would praise what he considered its foundational values of '"E pluribus unum'—from many one", and "In God We Trust".
-He called on the government to develop independent energy, and not need to rely on totalitarian regimes whose countries national interests greatly differed from the U.S. Schneerson also called for the U.S. government to use its influence on countries who were receiving its foreign aid to do more for the educational and cultural needs of their deprived citizens.
+He called on the government to develop independent energy, and not need to rely on totalitarian regimes whose country's national interests greatly differed from the U.S. Schneerson also called for the U.S. government to use its influence on countries who were receiving its foreign aid to do more for the educational and cultural needs of their deprived citizens.

 Schneerson placed a strong emphasis on education and often spoke of the need of a moral educational system for all people.
 He was an advocate of a Department of Education as a separate cabinet position from the Department of Health, Education and Welfare.
 Schneerson proclaimed 1977 as a "Year of Education" and urged Congress to do the same.
 He stated that education "must think in terms of a 'better living' not only for the individual, but also for the society as a whole.
 The educational system must, therefore, pay more attention to the building of character, with emphasis on moral and ethical values.
 Education must put greater emphasis on the promotion of fundamental human rights and obligations of justice and morality, which are the basis of any human society".